Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Frankston South has 65 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 1,352 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 267 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically living within 267 meters of the nearest stop.
+Most residents commute outwards from this primarily residential area, with cars being the dominant mode of transport at 94%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, 31.8% of residents work from home, a figure that may reflect COVID-19 conditions.

-The service frequency across all routes averages 193 trips per day, which equates to approximately 20 weekly trips per individual stop.
+The service frequency averages 193 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport